-They may be managerial in nature such as compliance procedures, policies and of authority.
+They may be managerial in nature such as compliance procedures, policies and levels of authority.
 Controls may be strategic in nature such as diversification related.
 Controls could also be legal such as contracts and indemnities.

-9.3.9.
-Identifying the perceived shortcomings in current measures to mitigate the impact of risks
+9.3.15.
+Identifying the perceived shortcomings in current measures to mitigate the impact of risks identify shortcomings in control measures, and the level of desired control effectiveness can be expressed.

 Management must embark upon a process to evaluate the appropriateness of current controls.
 The levels of risk appetite and limits of risk tolerance will provide the framework to gauge these.
-Executive observation and judgement is often sufficient to identify shortcomings in control measures, and the level of desired control effectiveness can be expressed.
+Executive observation and judgement is often sufficient to